dry-python/returns/docs/pages/container.rst

 2. Failed one: where something went wrong

-We can switch from track to track: we can fail something or we can rescue the situation.
+We can switch from track to track: we can fail something or we can fix the situation.

 .. mermaid::
   :caption: Railway oriented programming.